Meet the Chair

 After receiving her BS and MS degrees in chemical engineering from the Middle East Technical University, the premier engineering program in Turkey, she joined the PhD program at Iowa State University.
 She met her husband in Ames, Iowa, “at the dating capital of the world,” she jokes.
 After earning her doctorate at Iowa State, she joined the faculty at The Ohio State University in 1985.
 She was named full professor in 1994 and became a College of Engineering Distinguished Professor in 2012.

-With over 200 refereed publications, seven patents, 15 books and book chapters and a plethora of ‘firsts,’ she has been a trailblazer for women in chemical engineering.
+With over 250 refereed book chapters and publications with over 13,000 citations; eight patents; eight edited books and a plethora of ‘firsts,’ she has been a trailblazer for women in chemical engineering.
 Prior to becoming the first woman to chair the William G. Lowrie Department of Chemical and Biomolecular Engineering, she was the first woman to join Ohio State’s department of chemical engineering and remained the sole female faculty member for 19 years.
 She also served in college administration from 2000-05 as the first female associate dean for research.
-In 2017 she was the first woman to receive the American Chemical Society’s Henry H. Storch Award in its 57-year history.
+In 2017 she was the first woman to receive the American Chemical Society’s Henry H. Storch Award in its 57-year history, and in 2023 became the first woman to receive the North American Catalysis Society's top award, the Robert Burwell Lectureship in Catalysis, in the award's 40-year history.

-Professor Ozkan is also the recipient of another recent honor: In January 2019, alumnus William G. Lowrie (’66) created a named professorship in her honor.
+In January 2019, alumnus William G. Lowrie (Class of ’66, 1943-2022) created a named professorship in her honor.
 The Umit S. Ozkan Professorship provides the department with a powerful tool to help recruit and retain the highest-quality faculty.

 Ozkan, a former Fulbright scholar, is an internationally- recognized expert in catalysis and electrocatalysis.
 She is known for her extensive contributions to the fundamentals and practical applications of catalysis in areas such as electrocatalyst development for fuel cells, oxidation catalysis, hydrogenation and hydrogenolysis, emission control, fuel reformulation and water treatment.
 Her research, whether it is targeting removal of aromatics from ground water or converting carbon dioxide to chemicals and fuels, has far-reaching implications that impact energy, environmental protection and the economy.